This post contains affiliate links. As an Amazon Associate we earn from qualifying purchases — at no extra cost to you.

 2. Spellbinding Lighting That Sets the Mood

 Lighting makes or breaks fantasy vibes.
 Think glowing orbs, flickering candlelight (LED, please), and metallic reflections that feel like moonlight caught on water.
+If you love a darker, more dramatic glow, this same logic carries beautifully into a moody, magical retreat.

 Try These Layers